Get inspired

 (more…)

-In the latest of her Duet interviews, Dr Caldarola, author of Big Data and Law, and IT-Expert Sebastian Welke talk about information security in medicine, its chances and the risks involved.
+In the latest of her Duet interviews, Dr Caldarola, author of Big Data and Law, and IT-Expert Prof. Dr Katharina Zweig talk about algorithms and heuristics and their daily use.

 (more…)